gl2748/hobbes-detroit/src/pages/project/google_clocks.md

     type: gallery
   - textColumns:
       - column: >-
-          In addition to animating Google’s clock faces, our team tasked itself to create a broad array of supplementary designs, all of which are built around motion.
-Within each the animations of each clock face, each specific design dictates every frame.
-Yet because each animation creates movement as often as every second, our team’s broader challenge was to build motion design systems that would successfully control and methodize every animation that occurs across a 24-hour period.
+          In addition to animating Google’s clock faces, our team created a broad array of supplementary designs, all of which are built around motion.
+Each design expresses a unique approach to a clock layout and animation style.
+And because each clock incorporates many frequent animations, rather than being a single animation, our team’s broader challenge was to build motion design systems that would successfully control and methodize every animation that must occur across a 24-hour period.
     type: textArea
   - bleed: false